richpeck/exception_handler/README.md

 50x errors have to use a barebones layout, because it's a *server* fault.

-We have included a layout for the 50x error.
+We have included a layout for the 50x error:

+[500 error layout]

 ----------

 ## Changelog
---

 ![Latest Version Released 20th September 2015](/readme/version.jpg "Version 0.4.0")